 Emergency and exit lighting are often overlooked when not needed, like most safety equipment.
 However, they are significantly helpful in the time of emergencies.
 During fire emergencies, power outages often occur and finding the way out is surely difficult.
 The emergency illumination ensures that the occupants can safely exit a building.
+This blog will help to how to find a local supplier for emergency exit lighting.

 Australian Standard AS 2293 outlines the standard for emergency escape lighting requirements and guidelines in buildings.